klgdf/rsschool-cv/cv.md

 ## FrontEnd and WordPress Developer
 * * *
 ### Contact information
-**Telegram (preferred connection):** @sviridovafl **Phone:** +995 571 30 35 92 (11 a.m. – 18 p.m.)
+**Telegram (preferred connection):** @sviridovafl
+**Phone:** +995 571 30 35 92 (11 a.m. – 18 p.m.)
 **E-mail:** sss.mr.vk@gmail.com
 [LinkedIn](https://www.linkedin.com/in/flsviridova/)
 [Github](https://github.com/klgdf)
 * * *
 ### Summary
 **I am Front-End and WordPress Developer with 3 years of commercial experience.** During this time, I have completed more than 25 projects.
 The most interesting of them are presented in the portfolio.
-Collaborated with customers from Ukraine, Russia, Georgia, Czech Republic, Belarus, Germany and Moldova.
+Collaborated with customers from Russia, Ukraine, Georgia, USA, Czech Republic, Belarus, Germany and Moldova.

 My strengths are in time-management, self-management, ability to learn quickly, flexibility.
 I love solving complex problems and puzzles.
 * * *